Global economic coordination lacking in virus crisis

 The world economy is increasingly looking like it will fall into recession, with Europe and Japan almost certain to see a big economic contraction the first half of this year.
 The U.S. is facing a steep slowdown and China's growth is forecast as low as 1% at the start of the year, the weakest in decades, from 6% previously.

-Tristen Naylor, a fellow in international relations and deputy director of the G-20 Research Group at the London School of Economics, said global leaders are missing the chance to use the G-20 as an instrument designed to help deal with global crises.
+Tristen Naylor, a fellow in international relations the London School of Economics and deputy director of the G-20 Research Group, said global leaders are missing the chance to use the G-20 as an instrument designed to help deal with global crises.

 “There hasn't been any sort of push for global coordination on this, despite the G-20 having been set up for a decade ostensibly with this very purpose, of being positioned to deal with a global crisis,” he said.